Jonah Heim Preview, Player Props: Rangers vs. Brewers

 Jonah Heim At The Plate

-- Heim has driven home a run in 39 games this season (42.4%), including more than one RBI in 18.5% of his games and producing three or more of his team's runs on 10 occasions..
+- In 41.9% of his games this year, Heim has had at least one RBI.
+He's picked up more than one in 18.3% and driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.